 Ingredients

-- 4 pounds Granny Smith apples, washed and sliced (peeling and coring not necessary if you're using a food mill)
+- 2.5 pounds Granny Smith apples about 4, washed and cut into chunks (peeling and coring not necessary if you're using a food mill)

 Instructions

-- Place the apples, salt and optional spices into a heavy-bottomed pan large enough to hold all the apples.
+- Place the apples, apple cider, salt, the lesser amount of sugar, and optional spices into a heavy-bottomed pan large enough to hold all the apples.

-- Taste the applesauce and add sugar to your taste if it is needed.
-If you use very sweet apples, you might not need any at all.
-I used 100% Granny Smiths, so I definitely had to add some.
+- Taste the applesauce and add additional sugar to your taste if it is needed.

 - Taste again and adjust seasonings.